ChristinaL24/ChristinaL24/README.md

 - I once ate six bowls of pho in one sitting (which I am very proud of 😄 )
 - A proud dog mom to a ferocious 8 lb dog
 - Currently learning tennis and golf in my down time (which I have none of)

+Ask me about:
+- Why I transitioned into tech
+- My experience with teaching karate to special needs children
+- How I accidentally let a goat run off
+- Anything!

 ### 📚 Stack